AbdulHadi806/AI-Advance-Notes/machine-learning/algorithms.md

 In Random Forest Classifier, we take random rows from the subset and provide it to the decision trees, Random Forest Classifier has low variance and high Bias

-Random Forest Increases Bias while decreases variance because of the term averaging, in random forest majority trees answer is taken as output.
+Random Forest Increases Bias while decreases variance because of the term averaging, in random forest majority of trees' answers are taken as output.

 <img width="400" alt="image" src="https://github.com/AbdulHadi806/AI-Advance-Notes/assets/113926529/d87e59ca-c1e1-461a-b432-64d45b7b51b3">